New York Tunnel Extension

 The New York Tunnel Extension (also New York Improvement and Tunnel Extension) is a combination of railroad tunnels and approaches from New Jersey and Long Island to Pennsylvania Station in Midtown Manhattan.

-It was built by the Pennsylvania Railroad (PRR) at the beginning of the 20th century to improve railroad access throughout the greater New York City area, and led to the line's then-new passenger facility, Pennsylvania Station.
+It was built by the Pennsylvania Railroad (PRR) at the beginning of the 20th century to improve railroad access throughout the greater New York metropolitan area, and led to the line's then-new passenger facility, Pennsylvania Station.

 Planning

 The PRR had consolidated its control of railroads in New Jersey with the lease of United New Jersey Railroad and Canal Company in 1871, thereby extending its rail network from Philadelphia northward to Jersey City.
 Crossing the Hudson River, however, remained a major obstacle.
 To the east, the Long Island Rail Road (LIRR) ended at the East River.
 In both situations, passengers had to transfer to ferries to Manhattan.
 This put the PRR at a disadvantage relative to its closest competitor, the New York Central Railroad, which already served Manhattan via its Grand Central Station.